| Written by Mark Buzinkay

 In an emergency scenario, things consistently don’t work as well as in a controlled muster drill.
 Under real tension, people behave differently.
 Therefore, the main reason for an extra layer is that such systems can significantly improve conventional paper-based systems by getting personnel accurately more rapidly mustered.
 There is also a good business case for such systems.
 As they can reduce muster times by over 70%, offshore downtime can also be reduced in regular weekly routine musters and alerts.

-If they’re at the wrong muster point, it will be shown on the e-Mustering software interface.
+If they’re at the wrong muster point, it will be shown on the emergency response software' interface.
 It’s then the preference of the lifeboat coxswain to either lead the person to the correct muster station or allow them to continue into the boat.
 Either way, they’re automatically documented by the system and their location is known.
 The system then instantly communicates this information with the central control, other linked facilities and emergency units, which becomes important later on in case of looking for missing individuals.

 So, all personnel have to do is calmly proceed into the lifeboat – although, in an emergency, the system passes more than one person through those portals at a time, as active RFID solutions can read multiple tags simultaneously and accurately.